null

 Cloth diapers smell after washing

-If diapers develop odor shortly after washing, soils may not have been fully removed during the wash cycle.
+If diapers develop odor shortly after washing, soils may not have been fully removed.

 Cloth diapers smell clean but stink when wet